Breinify/brein-api-library-ios/README.md

 ```
 ...
-pod 'BreinifyApi', '~> 2.0.2'
+pod 'BreinifyApi', '~> 2.0.14'
 ...

 ```

 #### Consideration of Firebase Libraries

-In case of Firebase Message support the following Firebase Libraries needs to be included as well:
+In case of Firebase Message support (only used for sending PushNotifications by using Firebase Cloud Message Service) the following Firebase Libraries needs to be included as well:

 ```
 ...